SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/certification.md

 ---
 layout: default
-title: SEQR Integration Certification
+title: Glase Integration Certification
-description: SEQR Integration Certification
+description: Glase Integration Certification
 ---

-# SEQR integration certification
+# Glase integration certification

-To provide merchants with a higher level of confidence in their integration with SEQR, Seamless offers a certification process to observe their integration and verify its correct behaviour in different scenarios.
+To provide merchants with a higher level of confidence in their integration with Glase offers a certification process to observe their integration and verify its correct behaviour in different scenarios.

 For information about requests and parameters that require verification, please check these documents: